 - When eating outside, attempt to keep food covered consistently.

 - Garbage jars stored outside ought to be secured with tight-fitting tops.

 - Avoid sweet-smelling fragrances, hair showers and antiperspirants.

 - Yard work and cultivating ought to be done with caution.

 - Avoid or expel bug-attracting plants and vines growing in and around the home.

 - Spray garbage jars consistently with bug spray, and keep the jars secured.

-Risk factors for serious hypersensitive responses to insect venom are:
+Risk factors for hypersensitive severe responses to insect venom

 - Increasing age (more than 40 years old)